Sunday, November 28, 2010

 Aechmea weilbachii forma viridisepala

-Aechmea weilbachii grows well in shade or filtered sun.
+Aechmea weilbachii grows well in shade or filtered sun, and the leaves will be lighter green in higher light.
 The foliage makes it appear like a delicate tropical plant, but it will tolerate temperatures in the low 20°F range.

 3 comments: